Protect Yourself Against Flu and Other Respiratory Infections

 Where to get your shots

-• A pharmacy that accepts your Medicare plan
+• Pharmacy that accepts your Medicare plan

 Not sure if your pharmacy is in our network?
 Use our pharmacy directory to find an in-network location near you.